atacker22dw/atacker22dw.github.io/research.md

 ## Preprints

-3.	**Ackerman, A.**.
-Moral Machine Learning: Teaching a Course at the Intersection of Applied Statistics and Moral Philosophy (under review at Journal of Statistics and Data Science Education)
+3.	**Ackerman, A.** Moral Machine Learning: Teaching a Course at the Intersection of Applied Statistics and Moral Philosophy (under review at Journal of Statistics and Data Science Education)
 4.	**Ackerman, A.**; Zhang, Z.; Hannig, J.; Prothero, J.; Marron J.S.
 Multi-faceted Brain Imaging Data Integration via Analysis of Subspaces (submitted to *Psychometrika*)